 Tammy Burr is the Police Chief for the City of Ingleside.

-Tammy Burr is a 26 year law enforcement professional who served the Bexar County Sheriff’s Office in San Antonio, in various capacities.
-She began her career there as an entry-level patrolman and progressively promoted through a strict promotion process to the rank of Captain.
-During her last four years at the Sheriff’s Office, she was appointed to one of ten top senior leadership positions as a Deputy Chief over Judicial and Court Services.
-Throughout her career she developed a broad range of experience across the spectrum of law enforcement, which includes patrol, traffic control and safety, community policing, investigations, narcotics, special operations/SWAT, Hostage Negotiations, gang intelligence, mental health and crisis intervention, fugitive apprehension, civil processes, and emergency management.
+Tammy Burr is a 26-year law enforcement professional who served the Bexar County Sheriff's Office in San Antonio, in various capacities.
+She began her career there as an entry-level patrolman and was progressively promoted through a strict promotion process to the rank of Captain.
+During her last four years at the Sheriff's Office, she was appointed to one of ten top senior leadership positions as a Deputy Chief over Judicial and Court Services.
+Throughout her career, she developed a broad range of experience across the spectrum of law enforcement, which includes patrol, traffic control and safety, community policing, investigations, narcotics, special operations/SWAT, Hostage Negotiations, gang intelligence, mental health and crisis intervention, fugitive apprehension, civil processes, and emergency management.

 Prior to her career in law enforcement, Chief Burr served her country for 10 years in the United States Air Force.
 She was decorated with several honors, including Airman of the Year in 1988, Valedictorian of Military Training Instructor School in 1989, NCO of the Year in 1990, and Master Military Training Instructor of the Year in 1992.
 She was also awarded the Air Force Commendation Medal and the Air Force Achievement Medal.

 Chief Burr has earned a Master's Degree in Public Administration and an Undergraduate Degree in Human Services.
 She is a proud graduate of the FBI National Academy, Law Enforcement Management Institute of Texas, IACP Leadership in Police Organizations, as well as many other leadership and management courses.